AndreasBriese/bbloom/README.md

 ```

 ###test
-+ change to folder ../bloom
++ change to folder ../bbloom
-+ create wordlist in file "words.txt" (you might use `go run wordlister.go `)
++ create wordlist in file "words.txt" (you might use `python permut.py`)
-+ rename wordister.go to wordlister._go (or move it somewhere else outside the folder)
 + run 'go test' within the folder

 ```go